kwp-lab/rss-reader-mcp/README.md

 # RSS Reader MCP

 An MCP (Model Context Protocol) server for RSS feed aggregation and article content extraction.
-You can use it to subscribe to RSS feeds and fetch article lists, or extract the full content of an article from a URL and format it as Markdown.
+You can use it to subscribe to RSS feeds and get article lists, or extract the full content of an article from a URL and format it as Markdown.

 English | [中文](./README_zh.md)